joecupano/SIGpi-Packages/README.md

 # SIGpi-Packages
-Can't find recent versions of your favorite RF_related software available as ARM64 or AMD64 Debian packages such as SDRangel ?
+Can't find recent versions of your favorite RF_related software available as ARM64 or AMD64 Debian packages such as SDRangel?

 Well for the [SIGpi](https://github.com/joecupano/SIGpi/wiki)  distro we decided to build our own from sourc with an aim to be on top of X.Y releases.

-In this repo you will Debian packages (arm64 and amd64) for:
+In this repo you will find Debian packages (arm64 and amd64) for:

 - SDRangel 7.8.5, 7.8.6, and 7.9.0
 - SDRangel Server 7.9.0